jupyterlab/jupyterlab-toc/README.md

 # jupyterlab-toc

-This extension is archived because it was added to the core JupyterLab extensions for JupyterLab 3.0.
-Anyone using JupyterLab < 3.0 should use this extension, but anyone using JupyterLab >= 3.0 will already have this extension with the core JupyterLab.
+This extension was added to the core JupyterLab extensions for JupyterLab 3.0.
+Anyone using JupyterLab < 3.0 should use this extension, but anyone using JupyterLab >= 3.0 will already have this extension with the core JupyterLab extensions.
 Any issues or pull requests should be added to the [JupyterLab repo](https://github.com/jupyterlab/jupyterlab).

 [![Binder][badge-binder]][binder]